Project-Sylos/Spectra/README.md

 * **Procedural Generation:** Randomly creates folder and file hierarchies using a seeded RNG for reproducibility.
 * **Deterministic Mode:** When given a seed, the same folder structure is regenerated identically across runs.
-* **Unified Single-Table Architecture:** One table with world-based existence tracking for optimal performance.
+* **Unified Single-Bucket Architecture:** One bucket with world-based existence tracking for optimal performance.
 * **RESTful API Interface:** Exposes a comprehensive HTTP API with folder/file CRUD operations.
 * **Go fs.FS Interface:** Implements Go's standard library `fs.FS` interface for compatibility with tools like Rclone.
-* **SQLite Persistence:** Each node is stored in a local SQLite database with metadata for path, type, size, timestamps, etc.
+* **BoltDB Persistence:** Each node is stored in a local BoltDB key-value database with metadata for path, type, size, timestamps, etc.
 * **Configurable Complexity:** Control depth, fan-out, file size ranges, and naming schemes through the config file or API.
-* **Instant Cleanup:** Simple teardown between tests — delete the SQLite database file and regenerate.
+* **Instant Cleanup:** Simple teardown between tests — delete the BoltDB database file and regenerate.
 * **Plain UUID IDs:** Simple unique identifiers without prefixes.
 * **Optimized Queries:** Vectorized queries reduce database round trips by 3-4x.